BY: T. Franklin Murphy | February 4, 2021 (edited February 3, 2022)

 See Self Deceptions for more on this topic

 Common Defense Mechanisms

-Almost anything can be used as a defense, from screaming at the children to going golf.
-We find ways to defuse emotions, bringing our systems back to a manageable level.
+Almost anything can be used as a defense, from screaming at the children to golfing.
+We find ways to defuse emotions, bringing our systems back to a comfortable homeostasis.

 Blackman explains, "whatever the mental activity or behavior, if it shields you from experiencing unpleasant emotion, it is defensive" (2003).
 Blackman lists 101 defenses in his book.

 Six defense mechanisms are commonly identified in research:

 Repression is similar to its cousin suppression.
 The major difference is that repression occurs unconsciously while suppression is a conscious act.

 Sigmund Freud emphasizes that thoughts and feeling affects are individual components.
 In the case of repression, the thought associated with a feeling affect is repressed while the feeling affect remains.

 Unmitigated repression presents a problem.
 Our denial of personal temptations prevents corrective and protective action.
 Perhaps, repression is involved when notoriously conservative (liberal) politicians are caught violating standards that they vehemently protect.
 They repress thoughts associated with an impulse and consciously keep their tidy conservative self image, but occasionally act on contrary impulses in an airport's bathroom stall.

 Denial is often referred to as disassociation.
 We deny dissociate facts from the object they support.
 We excuse the obvious.
 Unsupported conspiracies thrive under the protective sheath of denial.
 Evidence is denied and emotional reasoning triumphs.